fuafa/not-a-hub/src/posts/Subtyping.md

 desc: The very first time I met type system is back to my college age when I studied my first programming language Java, but at that time I didn't really know what it actualy means.
 It is the SML programming language that made me recognize a type system is not just about trivially anotating a value, but also can be expressive and elegant with many interesting features, and the subtyping is one of them.
 ---

-Honestly, I didn't learn subtyping from SML since it doesn't have `subtyping`.
+Honestly, I didn't learn `subtyping` from SML since it doesn't have one.
 SML instead uses another feature called `polymorphism` which is also known as `generic`.
 Some may treat `subtyping` as a kind of `polymorphism` as well, so `subtyping` is also called `polymorphism subtypes`.

 ## What is subtyping
 The [WIKI](https://www.wikiwand.com/en/Subtyping) has a very clear description of what it is, so I will not give a formal definition here.
 Instead, I'd like to give some demostrations in TypeScript and see how TypeScript handles `subtyping` relation and a little `polymorphism` as well.